Fly Fishing for Coho

 There are two basic strategies when targeting Coho on the Harrison River, keep in mind these strategies would apply to most large to medium sized rivers on the Pacific Coast.

-If you are targeting staging Coho, you will need to search for those deeper side channels, backwaters and shallow flats or large main stem runs with slow moving deeper water.
-If youíre targeting migrating Coho, you will need to fish close to shore where current in minimal.
+If you are targeting staging Coho, you will need to search for those deeper side channels, backwaters and shallow flats or large main stem runs with slow-moving deeper water.
+If you’re targeting migrating Coho, you will need to fish close to shore where the current is minimal.
 Coho travel so close to shore, anglers are often wading out past where the fish travel.
 I have caught many Coho casting behind anglers waded out in 3 feet of water.
 On the Harrison River, Fraser River and most Fraser Valley sloughs, this is most often the case.

 Understanding some of these basic migration and habitat preferences will be key to success when targeting Coho Salmon anywhere on the British Columbia Coast.
 The same can be said for Chinook Salmon, Sockeye, Pink and Chum Salmon.
-Understanding fish habitat and migratory preferences is the key to success.
+Understanding fish habitat and migratory preferences are the keys to success.

 When targeting migrating Coho, your line selection will vary depending on depth and current speed.
 We like using a Versa Tip or changeable tips for easy and quick change when conditions are constantly changing.
 More often than not, water depth and speed can change two or even three times in a small stretch of river.
 Having the ability to quickly and easily change your line will often be the difference between success and failure.

-I guess I could go on and on about fly presentation, fly choices, lines and son on.
-Hopefully the information above will help you get started as you search out for that elusive Coho on the fly.
+I guess I could go on and on about fly presentation, fly choices, lines and so on.
+Hopefully, the information above will help you get started as you search out for that elusive Coho on the fly.
 If you have any comments, questions or suggestions, please feel free to contact me.